Fifield Bavant: History

 The name of Fifield Bavant has evolved over the centuries.
 The Domesday Book records the manor as Fifehide (probably representing Five Hides).
 By 1264 it was called Fifield Scudamore because Peter de Scudamore was lord of the manor.
-By 1463 it was recorded as Fiffehyde Beaufaunt when ownership had passed to the Beaufaunt family, later usually spelt Bavant.
+By 1463 it was recorded as Fiffehyde Beaufaunt after ownership had passed to the Beaufaunt family, later usually spelt Bavant.

 The name Fifehide probably derives from 'five hides'.
 A hide was once an area of land which would support a household, varying according to time and place and land quality, but typically ranging from 40 to 160 acres, or 16 to 65 hectares.
 Later in Anglo-Saxon England it was a unit used for assessing land tax.

 Peter Meers, in his book Ebbesbourne Wake through the Ages, translates Fifield's Domesday entry as: